 }

-So create a new page and call it AddFile.html.
-Add 2 html tags to this page:
+So, create a new page and call it AddFile.html.
+To it add 2 html tags:

 <input type="file" id="File" />